Panic Attacks & Panic Disorder

 Panic attacks are more common than you think.
 Up to 15% of Australians have a panic attack at some stage in their life.
+Psychological treatment can help you overcome this anxiety disorder.

 A panic attack is an episode in which you may overwhelmingly feel intense fear and anxiety and experience physical symptoms of anxiety.
 It generally starts suddenly and manifests through both physical symptoms and thoughts.